About

 Projects

-Cam’s research at the MAPLE Lab examines the relationship between composers’ expressive choices and music’s perceived emotion using a combination of formal music analysis, perceptual experiments and machine learning approaches.
+My dissertation work at the MAPLE Lab examines the relationship between composers’ expressive choices and music’s perceived emotion using a combination of formal music analysis, perceptual experiments, and statistical analyses.